 Section 19.2 DAMAGE VIOLATIONS.

-If a Resident and/or a Resident's Guest(s) causes damage to the common area, the following procedures will be followed:
+If an Owner, Resident, and/or an Owner's or Resident's Guest(s) causes damage to the common area, including performing Unit renovations for which Board approval is required without obtaining prior written Board approval, the following procedures will be followed:

 - A. Notice of Hearing.
 The Association will send a written notice to the Owner of the Unit in question, identifying the nature of the damage, stating that the Enforcement Committee will hold a hearing to consider whether to impose a monetary penalty against the Owner, and stating the date, time and location of the hearing.
 The hearing date will be at least fifteen (15) days after the date of notice. - B. Hearing.
 The Owner (i) has the right to attend the hearing; (ii) may be represented by counsel (but is not required to be); (iii) may submit a statement of defense to the Enforcement Committee in advance of the hearing, or present a statement of defense and supporting witnesses at the hearing; and (iv) may confront and cross-examine adverse witnesses.
-If an Owner fails to attend the hearing or to submit any written evidence on his/her behalf to the Enforcement Committee at the hearing, the foregoing rights will be waived.

-C. Penalties.
-After the hearing (whether or not the Owner attends the hearing), if the Enforcement Committee determines that the Owner is responsible for the damage as alleged, a monetary penalty in the amount of the cost to repair the damage will be imposed against the Owner as provided in the Governing Documents.
-The Enforcement Committee will provide the Owner notice of its decision within fifteen (15) days after the decision.
+If an Owner fails to attend the hearing or to submit any written evidence on his/her behalf to the Enforcement Committee at the hearing, the foregoing rights will be waived. - C. Penalties.
+After the hearing (whether or not the Owner attends the hearing), if the Enforcement Committee determines that the Owner is responsible for the damage as alleged, the Enforcement Committee may (i) impose a fine in the amount of the cost to repair the damage; (ii) require the Owner to repair the damage at the Owner's cost by a specified date;